 case the perceived glowing spot might be reported as an unidentified

 aircraft which follows the airliner.
-If such a suubsun were observed to
+If such a subsun were observed to

 move during lightning discharges, easily attaining perceived velocities

-far in excess of the speed of sound, the eyewitness reports would be very
+far in excess of the speed of sound, the eyewitness reports of this would

 - Reports of two observed suns.
 This most often should occur at